 Over the past ten years we’ve taken action help young people get into work.
-Today Scotland’s youth unemployment rate is the third lowest in the EU.
-We will now work to reduce it further and ensure more young people are in good, well paid work.
+We have met our target to reduce youth unemployment by 40 per cent, four years ahead of schedule, with a rate that is amongst the lowest in the EU.

 Here’s how we’re doing that.